OctopusDeploy/docs/docs/deployment-examples/database-deployments/common-patterns/automatic-approvals.md

 2. Run a script to:
     1. Open up the "what-if" report.
     2. Loop through a list of schema change commands, such as `Drop Table`, `Create Table`, `Drop Column`, `Alter Table`, `Drop User`.
-    3. If a schema change command is found set an [Output Variable](/docs/projects/variables/output-variables.md) to `True`.
+    3. If a schema change command is found set an [output variable](/docs/projects/variables/output-variables.md) to `True`.
-    4. If no schema change command is found set the same [Output Variable](/docs/projects/variables/output-variables.md) to `False`.
+    4. If no schema change command is found set the same [output variable](/docs/projects/variables/output-variables.md) to `False`.
-3. Notify the approvers when that [Output Variable](/docs/projects/variables/output-variables.md) is `True` using [Run Conditions](docs/deployment-process/conditions.md#run-condition)
+3. Notify the approvers when that [output variable](/docs/projects/variables/output-variables.md) is `True` using [run conditions](docs/deployment-process/conditions.md#run-condition)
-4. Pause for a [Manual Intervention](/docs/deployments-process/steps/manual-interventions-and-approvals.md) when that [Output Variable](/docs/projects/variables/output-variables.md) is `True` using [Run Conditions](docs/deployment-process/conditions.md#run-condition).
+4. Pause for a [manual intervention](/docs/deployments-process/steps/manual-interventions-and-approvals.md) when that [output variable](/docs/projects/variables/output-variables.md) is `True` using [run conditions](docs/deployment-process/conditions.md#run-condition).
 5. Deploy database changes.
 6. Send notifications on the status of deployments.